lupyuen/lupyuen.github.io/src/rust7.md

 popd
 ```

+_Rust Build seems to break sometimes?_

-Sometimes we might need to clean up the __Rust Compiled Files__, if the compilation goes wonky...
+We might need to clean up the __Rust Compiled Files__, if the Rust Build goes wonky...

 ```bash
 ## Erase the Rust Build